GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/entry/gulp/index.md

 result: pass
 ---

-Pros of using Gulp is that you can define the input, output, and order of which tasks will run.
-Which prevents being locked to specific entry point.
+One of the pros of using Gulp is that you can define the input and output files and order in which tasks will run.
+This prevents you from ever being locked in to any specific entry point.

-This test runs `gulp-rav` to hash CSS and JS, then use `gulp-rav-collector` to replace asset links in index.html file.
+This test uses `gulp-rev` to hash CSS and JS files, then uses `gulp-rev-collector` to replace the references in the index.html file.

-(Note: if you are using Browserify to build your JavaScirpt, you would run it before `rav()` call in scriptHash function.)
+(Note: If you are using Browserify to bundle your JavaScirpt, you would run it before `rev()` in the `scriptHash` function.)